 Growing Tip: Water them just once a week and check if it shows underwatering signs like wrinkly leaves.

 9. Panda Plant

 The gray to green-hued leaves of this succulent is tinted with dark brown flecks near the edges.
-It is an excellent plant for indoors and is primarily grown for foliage, as its tubular-shaped flowers rarely blossoms.
+It is an excellent indoor plant primarily grown for foliage, as its tubular-shaped flowers rarely blossom.

-Growing Tip: This succulent can be fed with dilute fertilizer in four-week intervals from spring to summers.
+Growing Tip: This succulent can be fed with dilute fertilizer in four-week intervals from spring to summer.

 10. California Sunset